takkii/zinbei/README.md

 <div align="center">
   <p>I went to Notojima Aquarium, </p>
-   <p>saw the whale sharks and was so impressed by their size that I decided to make this.</p>
+   <p>Saw the whale sharks and was so impressed by their size that I decided to make this.</p>
   <p>Author Takayuki Kamiyama.</p>
 </div>